krismanaya/udacity_data_analyst/project_3/osm_src/readme.md

 ```

 ## Postal Codes
 After I was able to clean the postal codes I began to look at the results within the county the zip were provided.
-Above I provided a link to the Sacramento county boundy map to see if it's consistent to the Open Street Map data provided.
+Above I provided a link to the Sacramento county boundary map to see if it's consistent to the Open Street Map data provided.
 I still hadn't fixed the ``tiger`` gps ``tags`` for the ``zip_left`` and ``zip_right`` because that was a problem I didn't want to explore.
 I figured I would get enough data within the ``postcode`` key.
-Regardless, of fixing this I was able to aggregate postals codes and its results by adding an or statement to ``zip_left``.
+Regardless, fixing this I was able to aggregate postal codes and its results by adding an or statement to ``zip_left``.
 I'm not sure if this caused for over counting within the data set but here are the ruslts below:

 ```sql
 SELECT tags.value, COUNT(*) as count